Can this jobbeautomated?

 Professionals exploring their field

-Understand how AI is reshaping your role and where your human skills matter most.
+Understand how AI reshapes the repetitive parts of your role and where your human skills matter most.

 Leaders planning ahead